5 Automatic image and video Analysis

 # ℹ 2 more variables: repost_count <int>, transcript <chr>

 For the zero-shot coding, we define a task to describe the video’s content and provide annotations for categories like women, men, and group.
 We specify these categories as boolean types.
-We then use map_df() to apply the llm_code_image function to each video’s contact sheet and unnest() the responses, creating a data frame of coded videos.
+We then use parallel_chat_structured() to apply this task to each video’s contact sheet in parallel, creating a data frame of coded videos.

 task <- "This is TikTok video.